-Jindal School of Journalism offers study abroad opportunities in 20 international universities | www.lokmattimes.com
+Jindal School of Journalism offers study abroad opportunities in 20 International Universities | www.lokmattimes.com

 The Founding Vice Chancellor of O.P.
-Jindal Global University, Professor (Dr.) C. Raj Kumar said: "The international collaborations are a part of JGU's commitment to provide a global learning experience to its students and they range from leading universities in Australia, UK, US, as well as institutions in Peru and Malaysia.
+Jindal Global University, Professor (Dr.) C. Raj Kumar said, "The international collaborations are a part of JGU's commitment to provide a global learning experience to its students and they range from leading universities in Australia, United Kingdom, United States of America as well as institutions in Peru and Malaysia.
 JSJC offers semester exchange programmes with leading universities such as the University of Sydney, University of Oregon and Hong Kong Baptist University.
 It also offers a dual degree programme in collaboration with Queen Mary University, London.
 Students at JSJC can avail JGUs university-wide collaborations with 20 eminent institutions including UC-Berkerley, University of Newcastle, Macquarie University, Hubei University and many others."

 At the annual ArtEast festival, a collaboration between JSJC and the India International Centre (IIC) New Delhi, students curate and produce installations, exhibitions, film festivals and organise international seminars.
 The festival, one of its kind in the country has showcased over 50 artists and publishes a journal of the arts.